 This day also marks another important piece of history in my own personal life that will always make me appreciate the 4th of July that much more.
 It’s my Husband’s birthday.
 He is indeed one of the lucky few to have been born on the day that our entire Country is celebrating the night with a spectacular firework show.
-For the past 14 years that I have been with my husband we have always done the traditional Barbeque ritual with our families, followed by cake and ice cream before heading off to the show.
-This year however is the first without a Barbeque.
+For the past 14 years that I have been with my husband, we have always done the traditional Barbeque ritual with our families, followed by cake and ice cream before heading off to the show.
+This year, however, is the first without a Barbeque.
 It is a little weird but in all honesty, it’s kind of a relief.
 No planning, no grocery shopping, no prepping, no cooking, no mess.
-Instead, this year (at the last minute too) he decided to spend it at one of the local major theme parks in the Bay Area.
-Hopefully the crowd won’t make us regret our decision.
+Instead, this year (at the last minute too) he decided he wanted to spend it at Great America.
+Hopefully, the holiday crowd won’t make us regret our decision.
 We haven’t been there in over 10 years so we are a little worried.
 Just a little.
 More excited than worried to tell the truth.

 Happy 4th of July